Heading to Montreal for a winter city break? Then here’s how to plan the perfect 3 days in Montreal including the best things to see & do in the city!

 Also, with such a French influence, there’s a big emphasis on fine dining.
 Even though they don’t have the Michelin guide here, restaurants like Europa rival any in the world.

-So, if you’re looking for an amazing Montreal itinerary packed full of all the best things to see and do in the city, this is what I recommend you do if you’ve only got 3 days in Montreal!
+So, if you’re looking for an amazing Montreal itinerary packed full of all the best things to see and do in the city, this is what I recommend you do if you’ve only got 3 days in Montreal in winter!

 Travelling to Montreal city centre from the airport